Plácido Domingo: Family and personal life

 On 29 August 1957 at age 16, Domingo married a fellow piano student, Ana María Guerra Cué (1938–2006).
 Their son, José Plácido Domingo Guerra (called "Pepe" as a boy and later "Joe"), now a photographer, was born on 16 June 1958.
 However, the marriage did not last long, with the couple separating shortly thereafter.
 On 1 August 1962, Domingo married Marta Ornelas (born 1935), a lyric soprano from Veracruz, Mexico, whom he met during his conservatory days.
 In the same year, Marta had been voted "Mexican Singer of the Year".
-After their marriage, the couple performed together frequently at the Israel National Opera.
+After their wedding, the couple performed together frequently at the Israel National Opera.
 However, after she became pregnant with her first child, she gave up her promising career to devote time to her family.
 They have two sons, Plácido Francisco (known as Plácido Domingo Jr.), born 21 October 1965, and Alvaro Maurizio, born 11 October 1968.

-After a period of time living in Israel, Domingo and his growing family moved to Teaneck, New Jersey in the 1960s.
+After a period of time living in Israel, Domingo and his growing family moved to Teaneck, New Jersey, in the 1960s.
 He later acquired residences in Manhattan and Barcelona.
 Keeping his apartment in New York, he currently also has a house in his native Madrid.
 During breaks in his work schedule, he usually spends time with family at his vacation home in Acapulco, Mexico.

 In March 2010 he underwent surgery for colon cancer.
 In July 2013, he was admitted to a hospital in Madrid after suffering a pulmonary embolism.
-He was released on July 14, and was "expected to make a full recovery".
+He was released on 14 July, and was "expected to make a full recovery".
 In October 2015, he was admitted to a hospital for a cholecystectomy and missed the first five performances of Tosca he was supposed to conduct at the Metropolitan Opera.

-On 22 March 2020, Domingo announced during the COVID-19 pandemic in Mexico that he had tested positive for COVID-19, which he reportedly contracted at a party in Tequila, Jalisco in honor of Juan Domingo Beckmann, who also tested positive.
-He was admitted to a hospital in Acapulco to treat complications of the disease but his condition was stable.